dprojects/getDimensions/Docs/README.md

     **Note:** The edge size should be different now.

-## Pads and Sketches
+# Pads and Sketches

 This feature has been suggested to me at the [FreeCAD forum thread by Petert](https://forum.freecadweb.org/viewtopic.php?p=547453#p547453), Thanks.

-### Pads basic
+## Pads Basic

 * Create any furniture using Pads and Sketches.

     ![pads001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads001.png)

-* Make sure all Your folder tree have the correct structure.
+* Make sure all Your folders tree have the correct structure.

     ![pads002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads002.png)

     **Note:** Normally, when You are creating Pad object, the related Sketch object should be in the "Pad folder" (object content).
 If You do not have such tree structure, please make sure each Pad object has the correct reference in the `Profile` structure.
 Sketch dimensions are getting from Pad, exactly from `.Profile[0].Shape.OrderedEdges[0].Length` and `.Profile[0].Shape.OrderedEdges[1].Length`.
 The last dimension is getting from Pad as well, but this time, exactly from `.Length.Value`.
-So, the key point it that, the values needs to be accessible and correct to get it to work.
+So, the key point it that, the values need to be accessible and correct to get it to work.

 * You can also create global furniture dimensions in a separate spreadsheet that gives You the ability to change the global furniture size later: